-The soil and weather conditions in New Jersey are ideal for the production of tomatoes, which together with the care and time they remain in the vine to ripen give New Jersey tomatoes their typical tenderness, juiciness, and rich flavor.
-And, their flavor gave them the deserved notoriety.
+The soil and weather conditions in New Jersey are ideal for the production of tomatoes, which, together with the care and time they remain on the vine to ripen, give New Jersey tomatoes their typical tenderness, juiciness, and rich flavor.
+And their flavor gave them the deserved notoriety.

 Fun facts and curious records of New Jersey

 Like any other state, New Jersey holds a plethora of records, and it is home to some unique and globally recognized fun facts.
 As one of the original colonies and the third state to join the Union, there are lots of historical facts.
 Let’s explore those and other New Jersey records:

 - New Jersey is named after the Island of Jersey, located in the English Channel, very close to France.